mars0i/pasta/README.md

 may want to run it with `-?` as argument first to see the possible command line options.

-(3) Start the Clojure REPL with `lein repl`.
-Then you can start the GUI with some variation on the following Clojure commands:
+(3) Running `src/scripts/repl` will start the Clojure REPL.
+This is the same as running `lein repl`, but displays some helpful suggestions. e.g. it suggests that you can start the GUI using some variation on the following Clojure commands:

-   (use 'free-agent.UI)
-   (def cfg (repl-gui))
+   (use 'free-agent.UI) (def cfg (repl-gui))

-The GUI should start up, and you can run the program from there.
-However, you can also use the REPL to examine the state of the
+If you run these, the GUI should start up, and you can run the program from there.
+However, you can also use the REPL to examine the state of the program:
-program:

     (def cfg-data$ (.simConfigData cfg))